shuruq18/R-Project/README.md

 # R-Project
-# Data Science with R
+# Bioinformatics Data Science with R

 This repository contains resources and code related to data science using R. It covers various aspects of data science, from the basics of R programming to machine learning techniques.